Yepoleb/blog/_posts/2021-08-19-reverse-engineering-the-check-at-android-app.md

 ---
 layout: post
-title: Reverse Engineering the CHECK-AT Android App
+title: Reverse Engineering the Austrian ID-Card Verification App
 date: 2021-08-19 00:48:31 +0200
 ---

 This article describes how I modified the CHECK-AT app to reverse engineer the web API and encryption.
+It's an app released by the Austrian ministry of interior to check the validity of government issued ID-cards.
+It works by reading a QR code on the back which contains the data on the card in a digitally signed format.
+New certificates are added using a web API.
+I wanted to document the process to make an open-source implementation possible.

 ## Decompiling the App